Kromek Corporate Governance Code

 This document broadly sets out how we comply and will be updated annually to update our activity which impacts the code.

-The audit committee is chaired by Christopher Wilks and its other members are Sir Peter Williams, Laurence Kinet and Jerel Whittingham, all of whom are independent non-executive directors.
+The audit committee is chaired by Christopher Wilks and its other members are Laurence Kinet, Jerel Whittingham and Rakesh Sharma, all of whom are independent non-executive directors.
 The audit committee seeks to ensure that the financial performance of the Company is properly reported on and reviewed.
 Its role includes monitoring the integrity of the financial statements of the Company (including annual and interim accounts and results announcements), reviewing internal control and risk management systems, reviewing any changes to accounting policies, reviewing and monitoring the extent of the non-audit services undertaken by external auditors and advising on their appointment.